waffle-iron/DAO-1.0/README.md

 ### Token.sol:
 Defines the functions to check token balances, send tokens, send tokens on behalf of a 3rd party and its corresponding approval process.

-### TokenSale.sol:
+### TokenCreation.sol:
-Token Sale contract, used by the DAO to sell its tokens and initialize its ether.
+Token Creation contract, used by the DAO to sell its tokens and initialize its ether.

 ### SampleOffer.sol
 Sample Proposal from a Contractor to the DAO.
 Feel free to use as a template for your own proposal.